 MBFC also provides explicit listings of sites it has evaluated and judged not to be appropriate for one of those lists.
-Other lists they provide include "Left-Bias", "Left-Center Bias", "Least Biased", "Right-Center Bias", "Right Bias", "Pro-Science", and "Satire".
-We classify as "OK" any site that is not Iffy and is on one of these other lists.
+Other lists they provide include "Left Bias," "Left-Center Bias," "Least Biased," "Right-Center Bias," "Right Bias," "Pro-Science," and "Satire."
+We classify as "OK" any site that is not lffy and is on one of these other lists.
 If a site is not on any of MBFC's lists, we classify it as Unknown.

-Complete listing of the MBFC judgments are available on its website.
+Complete listing of the MBFC judgments is available on its website.
 To give a flavor for the judgments:

-- Vox and the Upworthy are classified as OK (Left Bias) but Learn Progress and Occupy Democrats are Iffy (Questionable Source). - Fox News and the Drudge Report are classified as OK (Right Bias) but Breitbart and TruthFeed are Iffy (Questionable Source);
+- Vox and Upworthy are classified as OK (Left Bias) but Learn Progress and Occupy Democrats are Iffy (Questionable Sources). - Fox News and the Drudge Report are classified as OK (Right Bias) but Breitbart and TruthFeed are Iffy (Questionable Sources);